 Beautiful and easily maintained, porcelain tile is a common and practical choice in modern home decor.
 The standard thickness for porcelain tile is similar to that of ceramic tiles, with porcelain tile available in a slightly thicker version.
-Porcelain tile is sold by square footage.
+Porcelain tile is sold by the square foot.
 Make sure your room or area measurements are accurate to purchase sufficient tile.

 Standard porcelain tile thickness ranges between 1/4- and 3/4-inch thick.
 In contrast, ceramic tiles range from 1/4- to 3/8-inch in standard thickness.
 The average minimum thickness is the same for both materials, but porcelain tiles come in thicker options.
 Thicker tiles are less likely to break or crack than thinner tiles because they're stronger.
 You may want to choose thicker porcelain tiles for flooring, especially in high-traffic areas, because porcelain floor tile durability is important in preventing cracks and damage.